python/devguide/index.rst

     released.
 :security: only security fixes are accepted and no more binaries are released,
     but new source-only versions can be released
-:end-of-life: branch no more maintained, no more change must be pushed to these
+:end-of-life: branch no longer maintained; no more changes can be pushed to
-    branches.
+    this branch.

 Dates in *italic* are scheduled and can be adjusted.